1. Introduction

 So our network is growing rapidly, with our fresh new redundant firewalls, mail server, proxy cache and so on.
-Now our mind is filled up with IP addresses and our fingers are getting tired of typing all those numbers and dots.
-It's definitely time to set up a domain name server and assign some fancy names to our servers!
+Now our mind is filled up with IP addresses and our fingers are getting tired from typing all those numbers and dots: it's definitely time to set up a domain name server and assign some fancy names to our servers!
 The following is the list of the pieces of software we will use:

 open-source software that implements the Domain Name System (DNS) protocols for the Internet.